alw525/meridian/README.md

 - 30% reduction in advising cycle time
 - Trained on 75,000+ harmonized career records
 - 12% improvement in advisor satisfaction scores following deployment
-- Manuscript currently under peer review for the *Journal of Higher Education*

 ## Architecture